tysonwepprich/Wepprich_etal_2024_voltinism/README.md

 **In the data directory**, we include raw data and intermediate products described with a metadata file.
 Model results from generalized additive models were too large for inclusion.

-**In the figures directory**, we include the output from the analysis that we include in the manuscript.
-Example figures from 05_species_models.R included here, but not in manuscript.